 Vibratory compounds are designed to work with the vibratory media to make the process efficient and productive.
 There are a number of considerations to take into account when selecting vibratory compounds.
 Two key considerations would be the material makeup of the work piece and the objective of the process.

 The function of compounds within the mass is to keep your parts clean, keep the media clean and lubricate the mass itself as it travels through your machine.
 Compounds can also provide ancillary benefits such as rust protection.

 Compounds are an integral part of the mass finishing equation.
 Burnishing and polishing are impossible without the correct compound to supplement the process.
 Even standard parts deburring applications are dependent on the correct compound.

 Liquid compounds are the most commonly used compounds in vibratory mass finishing applications.
 Compounds can be manually added to a process or automatically added to the equipment using an integrated metering pump.
 Some liquid compounds can be recycled through a vibratory mass finishing system by using centrifuge wastewater systems.

 Powder compounds can also be used, and quite effective, depending on the process requirements.

 Incredible results have been achieved with unique mass finishing paste processes.
 Compound pastes are often used for process in which a high level of cutting may be required.
 Paste processes are also frequently used for polishing processes.

-Vibratory mass finishing compounds provide a combination of performance components, but the main four goals of mass finishing applications tend to be:
+Vibratory mass finishing compounds provide a combination of performance components, but the main five goals of mass finishing applications tend to be: